-- Have healthcare provider complete, sign, and date a "Statement of Fitness," VN department will provide the form. - Pay for and complete two criminal background checks.
-Results of background checks must be deemed as satisfactory according to VN Program policy, the requirements of VN clinical affiliates, and must meet the eligibility criteria, as determined by the BON that will allow graduated students to write for the NCLEX-PN.
+Have healthcare provider complete, sign, and date a "Statement of Fitness," VN department will provide the form.

+Pay for and complete two criminal background checks.
+Results of background checks must be deemed as satisfactory according to VN Prógram policy, the requirements of VN clinical affiliates, and must meet the eligibility criteria, as determined by the BON that will allow graduated students to write for the NCLEX-PN.
 A social security number is required and will be verified during the background checks.
 One of the background checks is done by a private firm and is required by clinical affiliates.
 The other is a DPS/FBI background check that the Texas Board of Nursing requires for all nursing students.
-See VN application instructions at www.alvincollege.edu/LVN for further information about PON background check procedures. information about BON background check procedures.
+See VN Program Information and Application Instructions at www. alvincollege.edu/LVN for further information about BON background check procedures and BON Licensure Eligibility Questions.

 Note: Persons convicted of a felony offense, those who have received deferred adjudication for a felony offense, and those appealing a felony conviction, are not eligible for admission to the ACC VN Program.
 The ACC VN program defines the term "conviction" as BON rule 213.1.12 does.
 This policy is applicable even when a prospective student has filed a "Petition for Declaratory Order" with the BON and received BON consent to sit for the NCLEX-PN after graduation from an approved VN program.
-Additionally, statutory law (Texas Occupations Code Chapter 53) requires the Alvin Community College nursing programs to notify prospective applicants and future nurses that once lincesed, criminal behavior may result in loss of licensure.
 The VN program reserves the right to dismiss, at any time, any student.
 The reasons for dismissal include, but are not limited to, the infractions listed in BON rule # 214.8.
 The VN program adheres to ACC Academic Dishonesty & Integrity policies and procedures.

-- Pay for and submit a urine drug screen.
-The screen must be negative in order to maintain your accepted student status. - Obtain CPR certification from the American Heart Association, it must be for Basic Life Support (BLS) for Healthcare Providers. - Provide proof of the following: - Up-to-date immunizations or titers that show proof of immunity for measles mumps, rubella, tetanus, diphtheria, pertussis (pertussis booster required after age 18), varicella, all 3 injections of the Hepatitis B vaccine series or a titer that shows proof of immunity, and seasonal flu vaccine when available for the upcoming flu season.
+Pay for and submit a urine drug screen.
+The screen must be negative in order to maintain accepted student status.

+Obtain CPR certification from the American Heart Association, it must be for Basic Life Support (BLS) for Healthcare Providers.

+Provide proof of the following:

+Up-to-date immunizations or titers that show proof of immunity for - measles mumps, rubella, tetanus, diphtheria, pertussis (pertussis booster required after age 18), varicella, all 3 injections of the Hepatitis B vaccine series or a titer that shows proof of immunity, and seasonal flu vaccine when available for the upcoming flu season.
 Negative TB screen (PPD) skin test, Quantiferon blood test, or chest x-ray performed specifically for TB screen purposes...